-- exercising the right of freedom of expression and information; - compliance with a European legal obligation which requires the processing; - performance of public interest or exercise of official authority; - public health reasons; - archiving, scientific or historical research purposes or statistical purposes; or - establishment, exercise or defence of legal claims.
+- Exercising the right of freedom of expression and information; - Compliance with a European legal obligation that requires the processing; - Performance of public interest or exercise of official authority; - Public health reasons; - Archiving, scientific or historical research purposes, or statistical purposes; or - The establishment, exercise or defence of legal claims.

-- Train staff to recognise and act promptly upon receipt of a request for data erasure from a data subject so that the limited time for responding is not wasted. - Review processes and procedures to establish whether they address issues relating to data erasure. - Review how data will be searched and filtered in response to a request.
+- Train staff to recognize and act promptly upon receipt of a request for data erasure from a data subject so that the limited time for responding is not wasted. - Review processes and procedures to establish whether they address issues relating to data erasure. - Review how data will be searched and filtered in response to a request.
 Do we have technical limitations on functionality to erase data across systems including back-up?
 This may require a system upgrade to allow for quick deletion. - Consider the effect on multiple copies of personal data in different parts of the system. - Consider if, and how, it is possible to assess whether data relates to more than one individual.
-Consider mechanisms to deal with data which does relate to more than one individual (obtaining consent/isolating data etc.). - Develop mechanisms/policies dealing with notifying others where data has been made public or shared with other data controllers. - Put in place a means to keep an audit trail of requests and steps taken to comply with a request.
+Consider mechanisms to deal with data that does relate to more than one individual (obtaining consent, isolating data, etc.) - Develop mechanisms/policies dealing with notifying others where data has been made public or shared with other data controllers. - Put in place a means to keep an audit trail of requests and steps taken to comply with a request.